Fairfax County home sales

 International Dr., 1645, No. 308-Magdalena Marta Pasztaleniec to Tala Raassi, $316,000.

-Mill Rdg., 1101-Whei Rung and Annie Wang Fu to Xiaoxun Zhang and Jun Liang, $1.6 million.
+Mill Ridge, 1101-Whei Rung and Annie Wang Fu to Xiaoxun Zhang and Jun Liang, $1.6 million.

 Potomac School Rd., 1338-Timothy G. and Emily Hoechst to Chandrasekhar and Meenakshi Edara, $1.79 million.